jokob-sk/NetAlertX/front/plugins/freebox/README.md

 Note: read [pairing](#pairing) first.

-By default the plugin will connect to the address `mafreebox.freebox.fr` on the HTTPS port `443`.
+By default the plugin will connect to the address `mafreebox.freebox.fr` on the HTTPS port `443`, if you have an Iliadbox, replace the address with `myiliadbox.iliad.it`.
 This will work in most cases, but has some limitations.

 Limitations:
 - It requires internet access